CiscoDevNet/cisco-ftdv/autoscale/aws/README.md

 The NGFWv Auto Scale solution is a CloudFormation template-based deployment that provides:

 * Completely automated NGFWv instance registration and de-registration with the FMC.
-* NAT policy, Access Policy, and Routes automatically applied to scaled-out NGFWv instances.
+* Access Policy, Platform Policy, NAT policy (for Dual-arm)  and Routes automatically applied to scaled-out NGFWv instances.
 * Support for Load Balancers and multi-availability zones.
 * From 7.2 release Gateway load balancer support is added, refer configuration guide for more details
 * Support for enabling and disabling the Auto Scale feature.
-* Works only with FMC; the Firepower Device Manager is not supported.
+* Works only with Firepower Management Centre ; the Firepower Device Manager is not supported.
+* From 7.6 release Dual-Arm support is added, refer configuration guide for more details
+* From 7.6 release, for Single-Arm topology, inside interface is registered to GWLB instead of outside interface.
+* Sample Configuration.json, Configuration-schema.json files are given in the directory "sample-az-configuration-jsons". <br>
+For deploying GWLB single-arm topology: refer files with 'gwlb-single-arm' prefix. <br>
+For deploying GWLB dual-arm topology: refer files with 'gwlb-dual-arm' prefix. <br>
+For deploying NLB single-arm topology: refer files with 'nlb' prefix. <br>

 *Disclaimer: It is required to have prior understanding of AWS deployments & resources*